HamGuy/claude-setup/README.md

 # 2. Install ccsetup command
 sudo ./install.sh

-# 3. Initialize Claude Code configuration in your project
+# 3a.
+Initialize Claude Code configuration in your project
 ccsetup init /path/to/your/project

+# 3b.
+Or initialize commands globally for all projects
+ccsetup init --global

 # 4. Start using commands
 cd /path/to/your/project